-spectrometer peak position

-P{A} = the actual or measured

-spectrometer peak position

-and is always applied unless the user performs the procedures described in this section.
+where: $P_T - P_A$ spectrometer peak position $P_A = \text{ the actual or measured}$ spectrometer peak position and is always applied unless the user performs the procedures described in this section.
 The default constant offset is usually sufficient if the miscalibration of the spectrometer mechanism is constant over the range of motion.
 However, if the offset varies as a function of spectrometer position, then the multiple peak calibration procedure will allow the use of variable offsets for each spectrometer-crystal combination for highest accuracy.

 The multiple peak calibrations for each x-ray family (Ka, Kb, La, Lb, Ma and Mb) are stored in separate files which are named PROBEWIN-X.CAL where X is KA, KB, LA, LB, MA or MB depending on the line type.
 This due to the fact that slight differences in partially resolved alpha and beta-1,2 peaks behave differently for each line family.
+There the difference for K and L fits can be seen the figure at the end of this section.

-There the Note that each spectrometer/crystal combination should be calibrated using multiple peaks.
+Note that each spectrometer/crystal combination should be calibrated using multiple peaks.
 If less than three elements are specified the program will fit the data to a straight line.
 If less than two elements are specified the program will use a constant offset for the spectrometer correction which will have a similar accuracy to the default constant offset calculation.